By Harpreet Singh Wasu

-There are two types of permissions that you can give to a service account for GAL or Public Folder Sync to User Mailboxes so that it can easily update contacts, appointments and sticky notes inside of users mailboxes.
-Delegation is the most common permission used for on-premise Exchange Servers.
-It allows granular permissions.
+There are two types of permissions that you can give to a service account for GAL or Public Folder Sync to User Mailboxes.

-It can sometimes take several minutes for these changes to become active.
+It can sometimes take several minutes (generally 30-60 minutes) or these changes to become active and get replicated across all the directories.